Davey and Goliath: Ordering the series

 In 1958, Franklin Clark Fry, president of the United Lutheran Church in America (ULCA), put aside $1 million to fund production of a future television program for children.
 Soon after, the ULCA contracted with Clokey Productions, Inc., headed by Gumby creators Art and Ruth Clokey, to create a new children’s show: Davey and Goliath.
-Scripts were written by children’s book author Nancy Moore in consultation with the church; Moore would go on to pen several episodes of the CBS Radio Mystery Theater in the 1970s and early 1980s.
+Scripts were written by children’s-book author Nancy Moore in consultation with the church; Moore went on to pen several episodes of the CBS Radio Mystery Theater in the 1970s and early '80s.

 The ULCA and Art Clokey teamed up to make the first Davey and Goliath episode in 1960, called "Lost in a Cave", which would be the first shown in syndication in 1961.
 In this premiere episode, the figures were entirely clay (with some latex/rubber clothing showing visible seams) and the scenery was also mostly clay.
-The early voices included Hal Smith (who did a number of voices including Davey's father), Dick Beals (who was Davey's voice) and Ginny Tyler (who did the voice of Sally's and Davey's mother).
-These three did many other voices as well.
+The early voices included Hal Smith (who did a number of voices, including Davey's father), Dick Beals (who was Davey's voice), and Ginny Tyler (who did the voice of Sally and Davey's mother).
+These three did many other voices, as well.

-After making "Lost in a Cave" in 1960, Clokey made "The Wild Goat", "Stranded on an Island" and "The Winner" in early 1961.
-In these episodes, the clay figures were now clothed with real cloth, and more model buildings and trees were added, making the episodes look somewhat more realistic.
-In 1961, the series of these four episodes began airing free on local television stations nationwide, primarily Big Three (ABC, CBS and NBC) network affiliates and independent stations, as well as noncommercial educational stations.
+After making "Lost in a Cave" in 1960, Clokey made "The Wild Goat", "Stranded on an Island", and "The Winner" in early 1961.
+In these episodes, the clay figures were clothed with real cloth, and more model buildings and trees were added, making the episodes look somewhat more realistic.
+In 1961, the series of these four episodes began airing free on local television stations nationwide, primarily Big Three (ABC, CBS, and NBC) network affiliates and independent stations, as well as noncommercial educational stations.
 Occasionally, two or more stations in the same market aired the show, at several times.
 Many stations ran these episodes leading into network Saturday-morning lineups.
 Other stations ran them in religious Sunday-morning lineups between other evangelists' programs.
 By 1964, the show was airing in over 90% of U.S. television markets.

 30 minute episodes

 In 1965, Davey and Goliath returned to television when a 30-minute Christmas special called "Christmas Lost and Found" was aired.
 The episode was more overtly religious in nature and distanced itself from traditional Christmas figures such as Santa Claus and Rudolph, with religious Christmas songs included.
-This would also be the last episode featuring Dick Beals as the voice of Davey.
+This also was the last episode featuring Dick Beals as the voice of Davey.

 In 1967, three 30-minute holiday specials were aired: "Happy Easter" in March, "Halloween Who-Dun-It" in October, and "The New Year Promise" in December.
-By now, the background music changed to an unknown music library, one that was also used in the Gumby episodes produced during that time.
+By then, the background music changed to an unknown music library, one that was also used in the Gumby episodes produced during that time.
 Davey was closer to junior high-school age and was voiced by Norma MacMillan.
 "Happy Easter" confronted the death of a loved one, as Davey's beloved grandmother dies suddenly (off-camera) within hours of a fun-filled visit.